NAMTeam/namteam.github.io/content/docs/reference/nam-lite-version-history.md

 url: "docs/reference/nam-lite-version-history"
 ---
 <!-- markdownlint-disable MD025 -->
+## Version 4 (2 March 2025)

+* The issue with the Custom Interchanges button not allowing one to access more than just a single interchange type has been addressed (thanks to /u/Fart_Bard on /r/simcity4 for the report).
+* NAM Lite's file architecture has been better harmonized with that of the full edition of the NAM.
+* Fixes lingering issue (since NAM Lite 3) with the Avenue Roundabouts button and adds the Roundabout path fixes that were also incorporated into NAM 49.
+Patched with Version 4 Revision 1.

 ## Version 3 (27 March 2023)

 * The Maxis RUL2 code has been restored.